-New Haven, Connecticut, perhaps not a place that normally rolls off the tongue when you think of New England.
+New Haven, Connecticut, perhaps not a place that normally rolls off the tongue when you think of the top destinations in New England.
 Nestled right along Long Island Sound and just a little over an hour away from New York City, this town is definitely worth visiting because there are so many great things to do in New Haven CT.

 My husband and I moved to New Haven almost two years ago and have enjoyed exploring all the city has to offer.
 Did you know New Haven is actually the OG of U.S. cities?
 Yep, it was the very first planned city in the United States, founded in 1638.
 It began with eight streets that were laid out in a four-by-four grid, which is now the historic New Haven Green.